 Facebook Ads and PPC are related but distinct concepts.
 PPC, or Pay-Per-Click, is a digital advertising model in which advertisers pay a fee each time their ad is clicked.
 It’s a strategy used across various websites and platforms on the Internet, including search engines like Google, to reach qualified traffic.

 While Facebook Ads can include PPC campaigns, they also offer other payment models, such as CPM (Cost Per Thousand Impressions), where advertisers pay for views rather than clicks.
 Facebook Ads provide advanced targeting options, allowing advertisers to reach specific audiences.
 Additionally, Facebook Ads offers various ad formats and placements unique to the Facebook social media ecosystem.
-In summary, while PPC is a broad advertising method, Facebook Ads are a specific platform that can utilize PPC, among other strategies, to achieve advertising goals.
+In summary, while PPC is a broad advertising method, Facebook Ads is a specific advertising platform that can utilize PPC, among other strategies, to achieve advertising goals.

 Which Is Better, PPC or Facebook Ads?